zevlee/footprint-otp/README.md

 # Footprint OTP

 **Warning!
-This project is a toy intended as a tool for myself to learn about cryptography.
+This project is a toy intended as a tool for me to learn about cryptography.
 DO NOT USE IT IN PRODUCTION!**

 Footprint OTP is an encryption program that uses a simple stream cipher.
 It uses the Python [secrets](https://docs.python.org/3/library/secrets.html) module for key generation.